mbilalzafar/fair-classification/README.md

 <img src="synthetic_data_demo/img/a_cons_fine.png" width="500px" style="float: right;">

-Notice the movement of decision boundary: we are only moving points to the positive class to achieve fairness (and not moving anything that was classified as positive by the original classifier to the negative class).
+Notice the movement of decision boundary: we are only moving points to the positive class to achieve fairness (and not moving any non-protected point that was classified as positive by the original classifier to the negative class).

 ###1.6.
 Understanding trade-offs between fairness and accuracy
 Remember, while optimizing for accuracy subject to fairness constraints, we forced the classifier to achieve perfect fairness by setting the covariance threshold to 0.
 This resulted in a perfectly fair classifier but we had to incur a rather big loss in accuracy (0.71 from 0.85).
 Lets see if we try a range of fairness values (not necessarily 100% p-rule), what kind of accuracy we will be achieving.
 We will do that by trying a range of values of covariance threshold (not only 0!) for this purpose.
 Execute the following command: